lubusIN/WP-Query-Console/README.md

 **Contributing**
 ----------------

-Thank you for considering contributing to the WordCamp Dashboard Widget.
+Thank you for considering contributing to the `WP Query Console`.
 You can read the contribution guide lines [here](CONTRIBUTING.md)

+Check the development tasklist [here](https://github.com/lubusIN/WP-Query-Console/projects/1) if something interest you or suggest something [here](https://github.com/lubusIN/wp-query-console/issues)

 **Security**
 ------------